1. Home

 Finally, Linux can cope with healthcare over-regulation.
 The key demand that medical device manufacturers should place on their vendors is to provide a solid product that is fully compliant with all relevant standards and regulations.

 The development of software for medical purposes is regulated by the international IEC 62304 standard.
-In the U.S. it should also meet the FDA’s requirements.
+In the U.S., it should also meet the FDA’s requirements.
 The software can be developed alone as a medical device (software as a medical device - SaMD), or embedded into the medical device hardware.

 The basic dilemma is how to treat integrated software that was not developed by certified manufacturers.
 Such software can be classified as: